-Barrett Roberts '07 recently concluded his fourth season as head men’s and women’s swimming & diving coach at Wheaton in 2014-15.
+Barrett Roberts '07 begins his fifth season as head men’s and women’s swimming & diving coach at Wheaton in 2015-16.

 Roberts returned to Norton after spending the 2010-11 season as a graduate assistant coach at New England Women’s and Men’s Athletic Conference (NEWMAC) rival Springfield College.
 With his assistance, the Pride established nine school records and three NEWMAC records this past season.
 Roberts also saw seven of his student-athletes post national qualifying performances, four post All-America performances, and one post an All-America honorable mention performance.

 Prior to his appointment at Springfield, Roberts spent two seasons as an assistant coach at Tufts University (2008-10), helping the Jumbos score nine All-America performances during that span.
 He also spent two years as a waterfront and aquatics director at Camp All-Star (2005-07).

 Roberts, who left Norton with a bachelor's of arts degree in economics and political science after graduating magna cum laude, is currently working toward earning his master's degree in physical education from Springfield.
 Concentrating in athletic administration, he is set to graduate next May.